Sanaaq community programming: Call for projects

 - Fairs, markets, exhibitions, galas, competitions, conferences, and conventions.*

-* Note that research, trade fair and exhibition projects that are accessible to all and provide a service to the public may be eligible.
+* Note that research, fair and exhibition projects that are accessible to all and provide a service to the public may be eligible.

 Project locations